MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/walkthrough-desktop-application-python.md

         # For Python 3.x use 'input' instead of 'raw_input'
         if(sys.version_info.major >= 3):
             response_uri=input(
-                "You need to provide consent for the application to access your Bing Ads accounts. " \
+                "You need to provide consent for the application to access your Microsoft Advertising accounts. " \
-                "After you have granted consent in the web browser for the application to access your Bing Ads accounts, " \
+                "After you have granted consent in the web browser for the application to access your Microsoft Advertising accounts, " \
                 "please enter the response URI that includes the authorization 'code' parameter: \n" )
         else:
             response_uri=raw_input(
-                "You need to provide consent for the application to access your Bing Ads accounts. " \
+                "You need to provide consent for the application to access your Microsoft Advertising accounts. " \
-                "After you have granted consent in the web browser for the application to access your Bing Ads accounts, " \
+                "After you have granted consent in the web browser for the application to access your Microsoft Advertising accounts, " \
                 "please enter the response URI that includes the authorization 'code' parameter: \n" )